iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 If no address space is defined, only the refrenced addresses in the node are used.

 Addresses can either be in hex (begins with `0x`) or decimal.

+Multiple `ADDR` may be defined, however, a warning shall be issued if definitions overlap within the same `NODE`.

+### Sources

 #### `GPIO`